roman-milk/roman-milk.github.io/gamer-goddess.md

  "So this is where the magic happens," I teased.

  She laughed.
 "Where I lost my heart to the most wonderful man in the world."
-Report_Story #3